mattShorvon/PAC-MAP/README.md

 ## How to install and run

-- Initialise a conda/virtual environment
+- Use the environment.yml file to initialise a conda environment with the required packages
-- Run pip install requirements.txt
+- Activate the conda environment
+- Install spn as a local package in development mode (run 'pip install -e .')
 - Run the experiment pipeline with run_all.sh

 The run_all.sh script runs three files in sequence that together constitute the